Armavica/xarray/doc/user-guide/data-structures.rst

 easier to reason about.

-The constraint that this puts on a DataTree is that dimensions and indices that are inherited must be aligned with any direct decendent node's existing dimension or index.
-This allows decendents to use dimensions defined in ancestor nodes, without duplicating that information.
+The constraint that this puts on a DataTree is that dimensions and indices that are inherited must be aligned with any direct descendent node's existing dimension or index.
+This allows descendents to use dimensions defined in ancestor nodes, without duplicating that information.
 But as a consequence, if a dimension-name is defined in on a node and that same dimension-name exists in one of its ancestors, they must align (have the same index and